 Find the Best Vehicle Tracking Solution for Your Business

 Vehicle tracking consists in monitoring the location of any moving vehicle by applying a tracking device into a vehicle - a GPS tracker.
-It is the core of fleet management operations, enabling companies to track the position of their vehicles in real-time as they transport goods.
+It is the core of fleet management system operations, enabling companies to track the position of their vehicles in real-time as they transport goods.

 In order to control, analyse and optimise the transportation process, vehicle tracking companies offer basic features that include: